nplrkn/alsoran/documentation/howto/free5GC-testing.md

 sudo tcpdump -w alsoran.pcap  -i lo port 38472 or port 38412
 ```

-In terminal 3, in the alsoran directory, run the Alsoran GNB-CU.
-On startup it will connect to the AMF and perform NG Setup.
+In terminal 3, in the alsoran directory, run Redis and the Alsoran GNB-CU.
+On startup the GNB-CU will connect to the AMF and perform NG Setup.
 ```
+redis-server &
 cargo run --bin gnbcu
 ```